Article first published December 2018, updated September 2019

 When it comes to nonprofit email subject lines, let your reader know right away who needs their help and what they need.
 Be as specific as possible.

 Too many nonprofits overlook the importance of building a relationship with their readers.
-Yes, you need their donations, but they want to feel like you actually care about them, too.
+You need their donations, but they want to feel like you actually care about them too.

 Send out nonprofit email subject lines that thank readers for being a part of your team and helping out.
-It’s what you would expect from a friend, so don’t be surprised that your subscribers want to hear your gratitude as well.
+It’s what you’d expect from a friend, so don’t be surprised that your subscribers want to hear your gratitude as well.